-To begin, Madam, really?
+To begin, Madam?
 Your best advice to a bunch of growing girls already under pressure to minimize themselves was to suggest to them that clothes attract rape?
 You couldn’t just tell them to study hard and remain “confident, bold and respectful.”
-You couldn’t tell them to report lecherous teachers, relatives and random men to school authorities.
+You couldn’t ask them to report lecherous teachers, relatives, and random men to school authorities.
 You had to go and give that faux sex education advice.
-Who was it at the Ministry told you that this was good counsel to give girls growing up in an environment where men feel entitled to their bodies?
-How can you so shamelessly resort to victim-blaming when Ghanaian newspapers and websites constantly report the rape of women as old as 70 and children as young as two by vile men?
+Who was it at the Ministry told you that this was right counsel to offer girls growing up in an environment where men feel entitled to their bodies?
+How can you so shamelessly resort to victim-blaming when Ghanaian newspapers and websites continuously report the rape of women as old as 70 and children as young as two by vile men?

-It is obvious from your response to Kennedy Agyapong’s sex for jobs attack on the Electoral Commissioner, Charlotte Osei and other comments that you’re completely out of step with evolving gender dynamics.
+It is evident from your response to Kennedy Agyapong’s sex for jobs attack the Electoral Commissioner, Charlotte Osei and other comments that you’re entirely out of step with evolving gender dynamics.
 Because the notion that women somehow contributes to rape no longer applies in polite society.
-Only the rapist is responsible for his actions.
+Only a rapist is responsible for his actions.
 A Gender Minister who cares would know this.
-It’s not your fault, you didn’t appoint yourself.
-They were looking for a woman for the role and I’m sure they thought their National Women’s Organiser would be fitting.
+It’s not your fault; you didn’t appoint yourself.
+They were looking for a woman for the role, and I’m sure they thought their National Women’s Organiser would be fitting.

 I’m serious about this.
 Sit down, stop talking, and study.
 The University of Ghana has a fabulous place where you can go for help, the Centre for Gender Studies and Advocacy.
-Go learn how you can help reduce rape using policy, enforcement of laws and other tools.
-If you do nothing at all, find someone who is aware of the times guide you in writing those speeches.
+Learn how you can help reduce rape using policy, enforcement of laws and other tools.
+If you do nothing at all, find someone who is aware of the times guides you in writing those speeches.
 And stop offending us, Ghanaian women each time speak.

 The woman with an agenda